 Thank you for visiting the LC IRB policies page.
 Please use the link below to access the policy and procedure manual.

 The manual contains all policies and procedures; items selected for inclusion on this page reflect some of the most frequently used policies.
 Please refer to the policy and procedure manual for more details on policies included on this page or for information on less frequently used policies.
 Contact the IRB Director with inquiries about these policies and the policy and procedure manual: .

-Lynchburg College affirms that, in the pursuit of knowledge, individual rights must be preserved and human rights protected.
+University of Lynchburg affirms that, in the pursuit of knowledge, individual rights must be preserved and human rights protected.
 The following policies and procedures are designed to comply with the federal and state law protection for human subjects involved in research.
 Federal and state regulations are to be seen as a “floor” and not a “ceiling” for the protection of human subjects in research.

 All systematic biomedical, health science, behavioral, or social research involving human subjects which is associated with this College must comply with the policies and procedures set forth below and must be properly reviewed and approved by the Institutional Review Board (IRB) before the research begins.
-These policies apply not only to research done in academic departments, but to all systematic biomedical, health sciences, behavioral, and social research executed by any individual, office, or department at Lynchburg College.
+These policies apply not only to research done in academic departments, but to all systematic biomedical, health sciences, behavioral, and social research executed by any individual, office, or department at University of Lynchburg.
 Individuals from outside the University of Lynchburg community who wish to involve or engage members of the Lynchburg community, or the institution as an entity, in their research activity must also comply with the policies and procedures for review outlined by the Lynchburg IRB.
 Contact the IRB Director with any questions: .

 Jump ahead to a specific policy: